0ceal0t/Dalamud-VFXEditor/README.md

 If you have other questions, please open an [Issue](https://github.com/0ceal0t/Dalamud-VFXEditor/issues) or ask in the [QuickLauncher discord](https://github.com/goatcorp/FFXIVQuickLauncher#need-any-help)

-## Manually Building
-> Only do this if you know what you're doing

-1. Build the solution
-2. Place the files inside of `AppData\Roaming\XIVLauncher\devPlugins`, or wherever the `devPlugins` folder of your QuickLauncher installation is located
-3. Run QuickLauncher

 ### Notes
 * It might interact strangely with Penumbra